Aerial Detection Survey Quad Maps

 These maps are based on cooperative aerial surveys conducted by Forest Health Protection staffs of the Oregon Department of Forestry, Washington Department of Natural Resources, and the USDA Forest Service Pacific Northwest Region.

-These maps can also be created interactively at the FHP Geospatial Portal for 2005 and following years.
+These maps can also be created interactively at the FHP Geospatial Portal (2005-present).

 Learn more about current aerial surveys.
 For a historical perspective, view a 1955 manual (6.8 MB pdf).
 Aerial survey observations and other data have been summarized in annual Forest Health Highlights, Forest Insect and Disease Conditions, and other related reports.